The-West-Scripts/TW-Calc-Script/CONTRIBUTING.md

 Update the created draft [release](https://github.com/timzatko/Sklearn-Nature-Inspired-Algorithms/releases) with release notes and publish it.
 This will trigger another pipeline that makes the update available to users (they will receive in-game dialog).

+## Debugging

+### Debug logs

+To view logs in the browser console you need to build the userscript in the development environment (`npm run build:dev`), or enable debug mode by one of the following options:

+-   Add `?tw-calc--debug=true` to the url (e.g. `https://sk9.the-west.sk/game.php?tw-calc--debug=true#`).
+-   Set item `TWCalc_DEBUG` with any value to local storage. (`localStorage.setItem("TWCalc_DEBUG", "1")`).
+To disable logging again, remove the item from local storage.